As per BS 1928-1965 (same as IEC98-1964): 18.104.22.168 Nature of groove. ....The reproducing stylus tip motion

 tip as viewed towards the record centre.

-Note on my drawing: In original IEC fig.1 as shown in the right, tip was in the groove and not on the record surface.
+Note on my drawing: In original IEC fig.1, tip was in the groove and not on the record surface.
 Any cantilever shall be long enough as compared with groove depth.
 Popular static 'VTA' is approximation while IEC defined VTA as tip motion plane during playback.
-[But I suspect it is not single plane, but swaying planes actually - see measuring methods]
+I suspect it is not single plane, but swaying planes actually - see Measuring Methods of VTA.

 The outlines of VTA & SRA